The NHS is again undergoing radical reorganisation in 2017/18, this time at breakneck speed and without parliamentary consent.

 Please follow the links below for NHS hospitals and service currently under threat.

-It is important where possible to scrutinise past and current Government & NHS England policy and guidance, including their plans are for the future of the NHS.
+It is important where possible to scrutinise past and current Government & NHS England (NHSE) and NHS Improvement (NHSI) policy and guidance, including their plans are for the future of the NHS.
 We include here some key documents (2014 onwards) that outline some of their strategies.

 - Delivering the Forward View NHS Planning Guidance 2016